Welcome to the 7th Joint Statistical Meeting of the Deutsche Arbeitsgemeinschaft Statistik

 At the DAGStat 2025 in Berlin, the Early Career Working Group (AG Nachwuchs) of the IBS-DR will once again organize a Young Statisticians Session (YSS).

-In this session, early career statisticians will present their projects in a friendly atmosphere and have the opportunity to receive feedback on their presentations (including content, slide design, etc.).
-The awarded Young Statisticians will receive a certificate and be invited to the conference dinner.
+In this session, early career statisticians will present their projects in a friendly atmosphere and have the opportunity to receive feedback on their presentations (including style, content, slide design, etc.).
+The awarded Young Statisticians will receive a certificate and will be invited to the conference dinner.
 Additionally, their conference fee will be waived.
-The application deadline is November 10th, 2024 .
+The application deadline is 10 November 2024.
 Further information can be found in the attached flyer.

 For questions regarding the application process, the AG Nachwuchs is happy to help at ag-nachwuchs@googlegroups.com.